 - If not, safer to show some punishment, to reassure a conservative audience that bad behaviour will not continue beyond the story.

 I’m not necessarily arguing for ‘safety’ when it comes to the creation of picture books.
 In fact, there is a strong argument for keeping picture book world more real.
-Big fish do eat little fish, after all.
-We accept this fact in a non-fiction picture book, but many are weirdly resistant to the same dynamic in fiction.

 COMPARE MILLIE WITH